 Why?
 Because the video switcher is where it all comes together—literally.
 At one time, all roads might have led to Rome, but today all signal paths lead to the video production switcher.
 It’s the device that enables a technical director to switch between different video sources, add graphics and text, roll in replays and edited packages, layer in effects and blend different video sources on the same screen.

-However, finding the best video production switcher is a bit like finding the best vehicle for your family, they come in all shapes and sizes and cater for different needs.
+However, finding the best video switcher is a bit like finding the best vehicle for your family, they come in all shapes and sizes and cater for different needs.

 Similarly for production switchers, a $100,000-plus setup with 48 inputs, multiple mix-effects busses, built-in digital video effects, multiple keyers and more, probably is a bit of overkill for a live stream of a worship service, while a full-blown awards show production for a TV network might be a stretch for a sub-$1,000 production switcher with four HDMI inputs.